 • Resident Member

-Applicants must also fall into one of the following categories in order to be consider for the program:
+Applicants must also fall into one of the following categories to be considered for the program:

 • MD PhD students during research training years

-• Medical students in their final year of training (4th)
+• 3rd and 4th Medical students in their final year of training

 • 1st year in IM, Peds or MedPeds

-• 2nd year residents in IM, Peds or MedPeds, particularly those without an AI training program at their institution
+• 2nd year residents in IM, Peds or MedPeds, particularly those without an allergy / immunology training program at their institution

 • 3rd year MedPeds resident or 3rd year IM or Peds resident who is participating in a Chief year at their institution

-Please note since the Chrysalis Project is a recruitment program, prioritization will be given to medical students and junior residents who are unsure of their career path, rather than senior residents who are already committed to applying for Allergy/Immunology fellowship.
+Please note the Chrysalis Project is a recruitment program with priority given to medical students and junior residents who are unsure of their career path rather than senior residents who are already committed to applying for allergy / immunology fellowship.
 These resident applications will still be reviewed and considered for any open slots.
-Individuals who were previously selected for the Chrysalis Project are not eligible to participate in the program a second time.
+Individuals previously selected for the Chrysalis Project are not eligible to participate in the program a second time.

 Participant selection is based on research experience, publications, presentations and a career goals statement.
 Accepted abstract submissions and their ranking will be taken into consideration.
 Eligible applicants who are the first author on an abstract accepted for oral presentation will be automatically accepted to the Chrysalis Project.
 Otherwise, abstracts will not guarantee acceptance in the program.